 Looking for an internship both foreign and familiar?
 From the metropolitan melting pot of the capital, Kuala Lumpur, to the tantalizing tropics of islands like Tioman, there are many ways to experience Malaysia.
 This Southeast Asian country is a popular destination for its distinct fusion of three rich cultures: Malay, Chinese, and Indian.
-Wandering the night markets, you'll indulge in roti and dim sum as calming Islamic prayers echo from a mosque.

 The perfect mix of tradition and the modern world, Malaysia is the intersection for a truly unique and diverse cultural experience.
 Designer stores and monorail transportation line the burgeoning skyline of Kuala Lumpur, while an extravagant Hindu temple is preserved on the outskirts of the city at Batu Caves.
 For adventures near Malaysia, a weekend trip to Thailand or Indonesia is just one discounted flight away through the thrifty Air Asia line, and stylish Singapore is merely five hours by bus.